 Transmission of electricity incurs losses, which the company is obliged to compensate.
 The company purchases loss power at an electricity exchange.
 The company uses electricity derivatives to hedge against market price volatility.
 Price hedging is implemented over a four years horizon such that by the end of September in the year preceding the delivery, the price risk for the next year is fully hedged.
-The company mainly uses exchange quoted products for price hedging, but can also use equivalent OTC products.

-Focus of our audit of financial liabilities was on reconciling them with external confirmations, correctness of measurement and periodization of cost and presentation of short and long-term liabilities.
+OTC futures are used for price hedging, the pricing of which is based on NASDAQ OMX Commodities' quotes.
+Focus of our audit of financial liabilities was on audit of completeness, correctness of measurement and periodization of cost and presentation of short and long-term liabilities.
 As concerns the income statement, we verified bookings of financing income and expenses through analytical and detailed substantive audit procedures.